devhawala/dodo/chs-config-files.md

 characteristics are configured with the following parameters in the properties file:

 - `description`
-the description text of the service, like the location or capabilities of a printer.
+the description text of the group.
 If omitted, a description will be generated
 _optional_, _default_: Usergroup _name_

 - `members`